eclipse-glsp/glsp/README.md

 -   [`glsp-server`](https://github.com/eclipse-glsp/glsp-server)
 -   [`glsp-examples`](https://github.com/eclipse-glsp/glsp-examples)

-For the client-side code (Typescript), we recommend using VSCode.
+For the client-side code (Typescript), we recommend using VS Code.
-Therefore, this repository provides a VSCode [workspace file](glsp.code-workspace), which you can open in VSCode and it will import all client-side folders for you -- given that you kept the repository structure specified above.
+Therefore, this repository provides a VS Code [workspace file](glsp.code-workspace), which you can open in VS Code and it will import all client-side folders for you -- given that you kept the repository structure specified above.

 The [GLSP workspace file](glsp.theia.code-workspace) provides build & watch tasks, so that you can build all packages with the task `Build all` or start watching all client packages with `Watch all`.